isabelcooper/CV/README.md

 -------
-## Wider Interests
+## <a name "interests">Wider Interests</a>

 **Music**
 - DipABRSM Performance Diploma on the flute.
 - Perform in concert with local flute group, Octavia.

 **Languages**
-- I loved living like a local in Germany, so now I  like to challenge myself with a little french, italian and just at the moment, I’m learning dutch.
-It’s so cool seeing how its evolution differs from German!
+- I loved the speed I could improve my German while living there, so now I  like to challenge myself with a little french, italian and just at the moment, I’m learning dutch.
+It’s particularly cool in how its evolution differs from German!

 **Art**
 - Pencil, watercolour, wool.
-I fill my home with my own work (and my long-suffering family’s homes too!)
+I fill my home with my own work.

 **Sport**
-- I’ve dabbled in everything from rugby to korfball.
+- I’ve dabbled in everything from rugby to korfball, but can't stand gyms.
-- I also love the mountains.
-I’m happiest when I’ve hiked up somewhere unknown in the alps and share a beer with my friends up there.